Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.

 The first signs of powdery mildew are small, white spots on the leaves.

-As the disease progresses, the spots will grow larger and begin to cover the entire leaf surface.
+As the disease progresses, the spots will grow larger and cover the entire leaf surface.

 An infected leaf with powdery mildew will eventually turn yellow and drop off.

-The entire plant may be covered in a white powdery growth in severe cases.
+In severe cases, the entire plant may be covered in a white powdery growth.

-Powdery mildew thrives in warm, humid conditions, so it is often a problem in homes during the summer months.
+Powdery mildew thrives in warm, humid conditions, so it is often a problem in homes during summer.

 To treat powdery mildew on indoor plants, start removing any affected leaves.